Federal Ribs is a popular chain of five restaurants in Medellín that has some really good American-style BBQ ribs as well as good burgers and wings.

-Federal Ribs has four restaurants in Medellín located in four of the most popular neighborhoods for foreigners: El Pobaldo, Estadio, Laureles and Sabaneta.
+Federal Ribs has five restaurants in Medellín located in four of the most popular neighborhoods for foreigners: El Pobaldo, Estadio, Laureles and Sabaneta.

-The four restaurant locations are as follows and are in the above map:
+The five restaurant locations are as follows and are in the above map:

-Furthermore, if going on the Medellín Metro, the easiest location to get to would be the one in Sabaneta at Mayorca Mall, since this mall is conveniently located right next to the Itagüí metro station on line A) or the one in Envigado at the new Viva Envigado Mall (located near the Envigado Mall on line A).
+Furthermore, if going on the Medellín Metro, the easiest two locations to get to would be the one in Sabaneta at Mayorca Mall (located right next to the Itagüí metro station on line A) or the one in Envigado at the new Viva Envigado Mall (located near the Envigado Mall on line A).

 The Bottom Line: Federal Ribs in Medellín